dmeehan1968/junie-explorer/README.md

 .\junie-explorer-windows-x64.exe
 ```

-- Setting CONCURRENCY to 0 will disable concurrency.
+- Setting CONCURRENCY to 0 will disable concurrency, all work is done on the main thread.
-- Setting CONCURRENCY to 1 will disable concurrency, but a worker is still used which will add a performance penalty
+- Setting CONCURRENCY to 1 will enable a single worker, which has a slight performance penalty.
-about doubling the time taken to process the logs.
 - You cannot set CONCURRENCY to a value greater than the number of CPU cores on your system, it will be adjusted down
   to match the number of cores.
 - The more workers you use, the more memory you are likely to need.
 If memory is an issue, constrain
   the maximum number of workers

 ##  Development